 I.1.
 Open access and copyright policies

-There is no fee or charges applied for articles processing and/or publication in IJSMC.
+There is no fee or charge for the processing and publishing of materials.

 I.3.1.
 Post-submission stage

 After submitting every material, the respective Editor (s) check elements like content relevance, completeness of metadata, technical quality, and presentation.
 At this stage, the Editor(s) might reject the proposal if they consider it unsuitable for peer review.